Sphagneticola calendulacea

 Sphagneticola calendulacea is a perennial herb in the genus Sphagneticola.
-It is found in China, India, Indonesia, Japan, Myanmar, Philippines, Sri Lanka, Thailand, Taiwan and Vietnam.
+It is found in China, India, Indonesia, Japan, Myanmar, Philippines, Sri Lanka, Thailand, Taiwan,Bangladesh and Vietnam.
 Tolerant to drought, humidity and barren environment, S. calendulacea is a common herbaceous plant in China and Taiwan.
 S. calendulacea produces wedelolactone and demethylwedelolactone.

 In Vietnam, the leaves of the plant is sometimes used to treat infant eczema although scientific evidence is not clear.